Attendance and Punctuality

 Note: If a child has 3 consecutive days or absence, parent/carers are required to provide medical evidence in the form of a medical appointment card with the child’s name on, a prescription or discharge note.

 020 8674 5601

-If a child has more than 10 days of illness (not consecutive) during an academic year parents/carer are required to provide medical evidence such as a note from a GP or a copy of a prescription.
+If a child attendance below 95% parents/carer may be required to provide medical evidence such as a note from a GP or a copy of a prescription.
 Failure to do so may result in the absence being unauthorised.

 Unauthorised absence and persistent lateness are taken very seriously at Richard Atkins Primary School, please take the time to read our full Attendance and Punctuality Policy if you have any concerns.